 Yes.
-On the interactive website, in the “table view” click on the green triangles beside country scores to expand the view to display the source data for each score.
+On the interactive website, in the “table view” click on country scores to expand the view to display the source data for each score.
 Source data can also downloaded for all countries here.
 All source data for a single country can be downloaded in the Country Data Sheets available here.
 Source data are displayed on a common 0-1 scale.
 Please note that the source data in these units are comparable over time, but not across sources.
 See Section 4 of "The Worldwide Governance Indicators: Methodology and Analytical Issues" for details.

 A description of the variables contributing to each of the six aggregate WGI measures can be found by clicking on their names:

 For a description of each data source and access to underlying data click here.